NicolasSegl/chip8Interpreter/README.md

 ![Tetris](screenshots/tetris.png)

 ## Running the emulator
-To run the emulator, you must build it first.
-Unfortunately, I couldn't get a CMakeLists.txt file to work properly with SDL2 on either of my two machines, so linking and properly including the library will have to be done manually.
-Make sure to include and link SDL_mixer as well!
+First, note that SDL2 and SDL2_mixer are dependencies for this emulator.
+Sometimes, SDL2 can have difficulties working well with cmake, especially on windows computers.
+Downloads for both can be found online.

+Furthermore, I had some issues using certain compilers.
+Linking with GCC 5.1.0 was giving me file format errors, though GCC 6.3.0 mingw32 compiles and links just fine with no errors.

+Build the project by running the following commands (after cloning the repository):
+>mkdir build<br/>
+>cmake ..<br/>
+>make<br/>

-Once built, one simply uses the following command in a shell: .\\\<executable-name> \<ROM-file> <optional: colour scheme> <optional: milliseconds per emulation cycle>
+Then the following command can be run in the shell: .\\\<executable-name> \<ROM-file> <optional: colour scheme> <optional: milliseconds per emulation cycle>